rose-coste/docs-container-service/_best-practices/docker-best-practices-dockerfile.md

 \`docker commit\` to commit a copy of the container to your local or remote registry.

-Using the update & commit methodology is the simplest way of an extending an image, but its not easy to maintain or share and it is definitely not the cleanest.
+Using the update-and-commit methodology is the simplest way of an extending an image, but its not easy to maintain or share and it is definitely not the cleanest.
 Going the Dockerfile route is preferred as doing so allows you to utilize the \`docker build\` command to